Minee-Liane-Choi/MineeChoiLab/index.md

 # New approaches for brain repair

 The {{ site.title }} Lab is a team of researchers at the Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease more curable than yesterday.
+The ultimate hope is that by better understanding the molecular and cellular origins of neurodegenerative diseases.
 <br><br>
-We use patient-derived human stem cells as a model for investigating the causes of Parkinson’s disease (PD), aiming to translate our insights into improved diagnostics, biomarkers, and novel targets for therapies.
-We also extensively use human-induced pluripotent stem cells (hiPSCs) to investigate the key cellular and molecular events underlying neurodegeneration.
-We examine human stem cells using cutting-edge dynamic imaging to investigate the mechanisms leading to neurodegeneration.
-We are particularly interested in two fundamental mechanisms: protein misfolding and perturbed RNA regulation and how these mechanisms influence cell dysfunction during disease.
+We aim to build a personalized therapeutic platform to solve the three major problems in neurodegenerative diseases; Uniqueness of the human brain
+Clinically individually variable
+Causes mostly unknown
 <br><br>
-We aim to understand how these fundamental processes (protein misfolding and perturbed RNA regulation) conspire in neurodegenerative disease.
-The ultimate hope is that by better understanding the molecular and cellular origins of diseases like Parkinson’s disease (PD), we can take a more strategic approach to developing novel therapies and diagnostic techniques, such as an AI-based platform for personalized drug discovery.
+Out therapeutic platform will utilize the following two technical advances;
+Patient-induced pluripotent stem cell (iPSC) technology, which allows the adoption of the “disease in a dish” paradigm to profile an individual’s brain cells and define the mechanism driving their own diseases.
+Machine learning, which can capture and understand disease heterogeneity, and ultimately generate a predictive model for an individual patient.

+<br><br>

 {% include section.html size="full" %}